This library course guide is intended to help history students hone their research skills related to finding sources for

 3. Use a search engine:

-- Google Scholar (access via the library's web site only).
-Google Scholar is a large search engine that searches information on the web and provides links to full-text articles to which the Carleton Library subscribes, or to articles made freely available by the publisher.
-It also provides articles from academic publishers, professional societies, preprint repositories and scholarly articles posted on the web.
+- Google Scholar - access via the library's web site, searches information on the web and provides links to full-text articles to which the Carleton Library subscribes, or to articles made freely available by the publisher.

 Step by step Instructions

 1. Identify the main concepts or keywords of your research topic and brainstorm possible keywords.
 Here are some words and phrases to consider using: disabled servicemen, disabled soldier, amputee(s), impairment, World War I veterans, crippled

 By using AND, you are narrowing your search, and by using OR (with brackets) to connect synonyms, you are expanding your search.
 Here are a few examples: